Publicidad programática

 2. What are preferred deals in programmatic?

-Preferred deals are a hybrid between programmatic guaranteed and open auction deals.
-They involve a direct agreement between a publisher and an advertiser, but with a floor price set that is lower than the programmatic guaranteed rate.
-Preferred deals can provide advertisers with access to premium inventory at a lower price point, while still guaranteeing a certain level of inventory.
+Preferred deals are a hybrid of programmatic guaranteed and open auction deals.
+They involve a direct agreement between a publisher and an advertiser, but the floor price is lower than the programmatic guaranteed rate.

 3. What are PMP and PG deals?